EMILEE Brown

 English Department Ambassador Fall 2021-Spring 2022

-Vice President of Theta Nu Xi Multicultural Sorority, Inc Fall 2021, Xi Epsilon Graduate, Alumni, and Professional Chapter—Fall 2022 - Present
+Vice President of Theta Nu Xi Multicultural Sorority, Inc Fall 2021, Xi Epsilon Graduate, Alumni, and Professional Chapter—Fall 2022 - Spring 2024

 Conducted an Honors Thesis Spring 2022